-Not Sisera's mother.
-She's a pampered woman of the world living in a luxurious home-see her standing behind the lattice, peering through the window?
+But not Sisera's mother.
+She's a pampered woman of the world living in a luxurious home.
+See her there, standing behind the lattice, peering through the window?
 Her son drives a chariot and she's proud of it.
 He's a powerful man, important too, and she'll tell you so because it makes her look good.
 She defines success in terms of achievement and accumulation, namely her son's.
-She brags about her son's conquests-he's got women, he's got a wardrobe to kill, and best of all he makes life good for me.
+She brags about her son's conquests.
+He's got women.
+He's got a wardrobe to kill.
+And best of all, he makes life good for me.

 And she makes excuses for him, too.
 My boy's okay, just late because he got detained at work.
 Detained alright.
 By a stake through his head.